Jeff-Russ/ror-guides/rails-database.md

 > Update
 > Delete

-Beyond the CRUD roles, Models also the appropriate place _process_ the incoming or outcoming data.
+Beyond the CRUD roles, Models also the appropriate place _process_ the incoming or outgoing data.
 ________________________________________________________________________________
 ## Rails Naming Conventions